Runware/ComfyUI-Runware/README.md

 Here’s a breakdown of the amazing nodes included in this integration:

-- **Runware API Manager**: Set your API keys directly in ComfyUI—no need to edit config files manually! 🔑
+- **Runware API Manager**: Set or change your API keys and adjust the max connection timeout directly in ComfyUI—no need to edit config files manually! 🔑
 - **Runware Image Inference**: Perform advanced tasks like inpainting, outpainting, and more. 🎨
 - **Runware PhotoMakerV2**: Create consistent identities with our photomaker pipeline. 🖼️
 - **Runware Image Upscale**: Upscale your images up to 4x. 🔍